-In our latest head-to-head comparison, we have the extremely popular Shure SE215, and on the other hand we have the critically acclaimed RHA MA750.
-Both these earphones are priced north of INR 6000, and both of these are probably the best you can get under the 10K.
+Today, we have two very popular in-ears, the Shure SE215, and on the other hand, the critically acclaimed RHA MA750.
+Both these earphones are priced north of INR 6000, and both of these are probably the best you can get under the 10K line.

-With a large number of concerned buyers asking about the best earphones in the aforementioned budget, we take off the veil on the pros and cons and which one'll come out on top.
-Let the battle between the two top contenders begin:
+With a large number of concerned buyers asking about the best earphones in the aforementioned budget, we take off the veil on the pros and cons of each of these two in-ears.
+Let the battle begin!

 Shure - SE215

 IN-EAR ON-STAGE MONITORS WITH SIGNATURE SHURE DESIGN

 RHA - MA750

 UNIQUE, ALL METAL EARPHONES BALANCED AND DETAILED SOUND

 Almost unanimously, the reaction that comes from people checking out the SE215s are “Insanely Cool”.
 That's no surprise given the edgy and angular profile of the earbuds and the see-through transparent housings.
 They are striking to look at, make no mistake.

 Coming to the build quality, Shure never compromises on build, they never did even on sub-4000 earbuds like the SE112, the SE215 is no exception, with a build that is truly quality.
 Solid housings, a thick strong and sturdy cable that’s detachable, rubber reinforcements in every joints, these are simply built to last.

 THE BATTLE BETWEEN THE FLAMBOYANT SE215 AND RHA MA750